 At the time of Sammy Ofer’s death in June 2011, the family’s assets had been divided between his sons Idan and Eyal, with Idan overseeing Israel Corp. and Eyal taking control of real-estate interests, among other assets.
-Eyal, who serves on the board of Royal Caribbean Cruises Ltd. (RCL), has a net worth of $5.1 billion, according to the Bloomberg Billionaires Index.
+Eyal, who serves on the board of Royal Caribbean Cruises Ltd. (RCL:US), has a net worth of $5.1 billion, according to the Bloomberg Billionaires Index.

 In May 2011, the U.S. State Department imposed sanctions on Tanker Pacific Management for selling an oil tanker valued at $8.7 million to a United Arab Emirates company that the U.S. Treasury Department had designated as a front for the Islamic Republic of Iran Shipping Lines.
 According to a State Department fact sheet, the Iranian company was deemed by the U.S. and the European Union as having a role in supporting Iran’s nuclear proliferation activities.